-Can you turn to the person next to you, look them in the eye, and honestly say that you’ve never felt even a slight pang of concern when waking up on the morning of Friday the 13th?
+Can you honestly say that you’ve never felt a slight pang of concern when waking up on the morning of Friday the 13th?

-No?
 You’re not alone.
-Maybe it’s triskaidekaphobia, the fear of the number thirteen, that gets you down.
-But if thirteens don’t bother you unless it’s Friday, you might be susceptible to what’s sometimes known as paraskevidekatriaphobia or friggatriskaidekaphobia.
-Whether you plan on purposely walking under ladders with black cats this Friday or staying tucked into bed, it’s worth diving into why Friday the 13th has a bit of a reputation.
+Maybe it’s triskaidekaphobia, the fear of the number 13, that gets you down.
+But, if 13s don’t bother you unless it’s Friday, you might be susceptible to what’s sometimes known as paraskevidekatriaphobia or friggatriskaidekaphobia, instead.
+Whether you plan on purposely walking under ladders with black cats this Friday or staying tucked in bed, it’s worth diving into why Friday the 13th has a bit of a reputation.

 Friday was named for one of two Norse goddesses, Freya or Frigga.
 While exclaiming “TGIF” is common now, some traditions consider “Frigga’s Day” to be unlucky.
-That’s not the only theory, of course.
+That’s not the only theory as to why Friday the 13th is unlucky though.
 Some Christians believe that Christ was crucified on a Friday.
-Friday was once known as “hangman’s day” in ancient Rome and Britain because it was usually the day that condemned people would be hanged.
+Friday was also once known as “hangman’s day” in ancient Rome and Britain because it was usually the day that condemned people would be hanged.

 It’s likely that these two sets of unlucky lists just add up to make Friday and thirteen an intense combination for superstition.
-And of course, if you’re expecting luckless things to happen, you might remember the day differently – or even change your habits.
+And of course, if you’re expecting unlukcy things to happen, you might even change your habits on days like this.
 Multiple studies speculate that businesses lose millions of dollars in revenue each Friday the 13th because some people avoid regular behaviors like traveling or making investments.

 Feeling lucky?
 Try your hand at our Friday the 13th quiz here.